nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 ```
 but this is generally considered bad practice and will not pass [foodcritic](http://acrmp.github.com/foodcritic/#FC013) tests.
 Use Chef's `:file_cache_path` configuration option instead.
 This is especially important when developing a community cookbook.

 Next we need to give the background image a `source` url.
 For copyright reasons, I'm going to use a [placehold.it](http://placehold.it) to generate our image.
-You could use any image you'd like, including one directly inside the cookbook (you would need to use the `cookbook_file` LWRP instead of `remote_file` in that case).
+You could use any image you'd like, including one directly inside the cookbook (you would need to use the `cookbook_file` resource instead of `remote_file` in that case).
 I have a high resolution display, so I want a background image 1920x1080 (HD):

 ```ruby
 remote_file "#{Chef::Config[:file_cache_path]}/background.png" do